 Speak to the Top Priority Parties

 There may be some unexpected solutions at this stage.
 If one cannot pay mortgage payments due to sudden unemployment or sickness, it may be that the company will provide a mortgage payment holiday.
 If someone took out a mortgage protection policy, it may apply here.
 During the COVID-19 crisis globally, many companies and organizations have provided ways for people to get through these times of less or no income.
+You may get a call from Portfolio Recovery Associates and you should know how to deal with them properly.

 Be Accountable to Someone